 A lot of users have reported that this particular method solves the problem most of the time.

-- Thirdly, if even the above step does not work then the error is more likely to be caused out of plugins or combinations of them.
+Thirdly, if even the above step does not work then the error is more likely to be caused by plugins or combinations of them.
 Because there is no way to rectify it, one has to deactivate all the plugins on the WordPress blog at once and see if that eliminates the error.
 If by doing this, the error gets removed then it’s a straightforward indication that one of the plugins is causing the problems.

 Lastly, if nothing seems to be working, it would be suggested to get in touch with the hosting provider to get to know more about the issue.
 Always remember that every problem has a solution and it only needs to be rectified.
-Same is the case with WordPress errors as well.
+The same is the case with WordPress errors as well.